FastLite/fastlite.github.io/blog/en/11-07-2025-tutorials-potential-in-MP-hero-games.md

 ---
-title: "Tutorials potential in multiplayer hero games"
+title: "Tutorials Potential in Multiplayer Hero Games"
-date: "11-07-2025"
+date: "11.07.2025"
 lang: "en"
 summary: "Disscussion of hero-specific tutorials in hero shooters and MOBAs with Mecha Break as a possitive example"
 ---

-# Tutorials Potential in Multiplayer Hero Games

 Tutorials in games are important.
 They help players understand what is required of them and how to achieve it.
 They help developers avoid overwhelming players with a huge flood of new information.